Parking Services Office

 Can I return my parking permit for a refund?

 During the academic year, the parking fee is refundable within the first two weeks of class upon surrender of parking permit.
-Request for refund must be made in writing to the Student Accounts Office with the permit attached.
+Request for refund must be made in writing to the Parking Services Office with the permit attached.
 During summer session, requests for refund must be made prior to the first drop/add period.

 I will only be taking courses for the fall semester.
 Can I get a refund for my parking permit?

 Students may receive a parking permit refund only if they withdraw from the college or will not register for the second semester of an academic year.
-Requests must be made in writing to the Student Accounts Office, Moot Hall 260.
+Requests must be made in writing to the Parking Services Office.

 There is a traffic hold against my student account that prevents me from registering or getting a transcript.
 What do I need to do?